Innaloo

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Innaloo had a median income among taxpayers of $65,141 and an average of $88,636.
-These figures are among the highest in Australia, compared to Greater Perth's median of $60,748 and average of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimates for September 2025 would be approximately $71,408 (median) and $97,163 (average).
-Census data reveals individual earnings at the 85th percentile nationally are $1,105 weekly, while household income ranks at the 56th percentile.
-Distribution data shows 33.0% of individuals earn between $1,500 - 2,999, aligning with the broader area's 32.0%.
-High housing costs consume 17.5% of income, but strong earnings place disposable income at the 55th percentile, and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Innaloo's median income among taxpayers is $65,141.
+The average income in this suburb is $88,636.
+Both figures are among the highest in Australia.
+In comparison, Greater Perth has a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth since financial year 2023, current estimates for Innaloo's median income are approximately $71,408 by September 2025, with the average estimated at $97,163 during the same period.
+Census data indicates individual earnings in Innaloo stand out at the 85th percentile nationally ($1,105 weekly), but household income ranks lower at the 56th percentile.
+Distribution data shows that 33.0% of individuals in Innaloo earn between $1,500 and $2,999 weekly (3,618 individuals), which aligns with the broader area where this cohort also represents 32.0%.
+High housing costs consume 17.5% of income in Innaloo, but strong earnings place disposable income at the 55th percentile.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income